-Disassembling and Cleaning the CV98 Valve
+Disassembling & Cleaning the CV98 Valve

 The following directions detail the process of cleaning a CV98.
 These steps ensure longevity for your valve as wear on the unit will cause decreased quality over long periods of time or use.
 Performing the following operation will make the warranty on your CV98 null and void.
 Attempt this process with care and utmost attention to detail of the instructions provided.

+CAUTION!
 When disassembling this valve, be sure to take it apart in an conscious and organized manner.
 It is very important to put it back together in the exact, original order.
 If one part is put back in the wrong way or is missing, the valve will not work properly.
 Disassembling valve voids warranty.

-Process of disassembly:
+Process of Disassembly

 1. Remove 4 screws (#10) that attach the Linear Solenoid (#11) to the valve (#1).